-Differences in the normal relationship between the income tax (benefit) provision and pre-tax income (loss) result from federal and state research and development credits.
-No federal research and development credits were recorded in the three month period ending September 30, 2012 due to the fact that no enabling statute was enacted until January 2013.
-As such, the research and development credit resulting from research and development activities conducted during the three month period ending September 30, 2012, was recognized in the three month period ending March 31, 2013, the interim period that includes the enactment date.
+Differences in the normal relationship between the income tax (benefit) provision and pre-tax income (loss) result from federal and state research and development credits and expenses not deductible for income tax reporting purposes.
+No federal research and development credits were recorded in the six month period ending December 31, 2012 due to the fact that no enabling statute was enacted until January 2013.
+As such, the research and development credit resulting from research and development activities conducted during the six month period ending December 31, 2012, was recognized in the three month period ending March 31, 2013, the interim period that includes the enactment date.